Visa for International Employees

 Optional Practical Training: F-1

 F-1: Practical training is a legal means by which F-1 students can obtain employment in areas related to their academic field of study.
 Students, in general, must have completed one academic year (approximately nine months) in F-1 status and must maintain their F-1 status to be eligible for practical training.
-Optional Practical Training (OPT) must be authorized by the U.S. Citizenship and Immigration Services (CIS) based on a recommendation from the designated school official (DSO) at the school which issued the form I-20, a government document which verifies the student's admission to that institution.
+Optional Practical Training (OPT) must be authorized by the U.S. Citizenship and Immigration Services (USCIS) based on a recommendation from the designated school official (DSO) at the school which issued the form I-20, a government document which verifies the student's admission to that institution.
 The term "optional" means that students can opt to use all or part of their total practical training allotment of a maximum of 12 months.
-Students who have received OPT permission will be issued an Employment Authorization Document (EAD) by the CIS.
+Students who have received OPT permission will be issued an Employment Authorization Document (EAD) by the USCIS.
 Their name, photo and valid dates of employment are printed on the EAD.
-Employers should note that the average processing time for CIS to issue the EAD is two or three months, and students may begin employment only after they receive the EAD which will indicate the starting and ending dates of employment.
+Employers should note that the average processing time for USCIS to issue the EAD is two or three months, and students may begin employment only after they receive the EAD which will indicate the starting and ending dates of employment.